mikepsaris/Lagrange/about.md

 <img src="{{ site.github.url }}/images/mike-bike-gorge.jpg">

 Hi.
 My name is Mike Psaris-Weis.
-I live in Portland, OR with my wife <a href="https://twitter.com/kristinaweis" target="_blank">Kristina</a> and I work at the <a href="http://neea.org/" target="_blank">Northwest Energy Efficiency Alliance</a> as a <a href="http://neea.org/about-neea/staff/bio-detail/mike-psaris-weis" target="_blank">Market Intelligence Analyst</a>.
+I live in Portland, OR, and I work at the <a href="http://neea.org/" target="_blank">Northwest Energy Efficiency Alliance</a> as a <a href="http://neea.org/about-neea/staff/bio-detail/mike-psaris-weis" target="_blank">Market Intelligence Analyst</a>.

 When I'm not in the office, you can find me biking, rafting, hiking, skiing or snowshoeing.